AET-CS/aet-cs.github.io/white/2026/CS10/handouts/rpn.md

 ((5 − 4) − 3) − 2.

 If you wrote `5 4 3 2 - - -` you got 2 instead, because that means (5 − (4  − (3 − 2))).
-Both are valid RPN.
-Only one equals the expression we started with.
+Both are valid RPN, but they give different answers because subtraction does not commute.
 {% endcapture %}
 {% include answer-box.html question=question12 content=answer12 %}